kubernetes/kubeadm/docs/design/design_v1.7.md

        - **TODO:** I guess this might be a requested feature in opinionated setups, but might be a no-no in more advanced setups.
 Consensus here?
      - the IPv4 address of the default route
      - optional extra altnames that can be specified by the user
- - a client certificate for the apiservers to connect to the kubelets securely (`apiserver-kubelet-client.crt`) using `ca.crt` as the CA with its private key (`apiserver-kubelet-client.key`).
+ - a client certificate for the apiservers to connect to the kubelet securely (`apiserver-kubelet-client.crt`) using `ca.crt` as the CA with its private key (`apiserver-kubelet-client.key`).
 The certificate should:
    - be a client certificate (`x509.ExtKeyUsageClientAuth`)
    - be in the `system:masters` organization
  - a private key for signing ServiceAccount Tokens (`sa.key`) along with its public key (`sa.pub`)